PythonRSAS/pythonrsas.github.io/_posts/2022-06-18-2-Linked-list.md

 The <span class="coding">count</span> attribute is convenient because we don't need to go through the entire linked list to get the number of elements.
 With each insert, the count increments by 1 whereas delete decreases by 1 with <span class="coding">delete</span>.

-However, this attribute potentially has a problem: if <span class="coding">LinkedLis</span> is instantiated without a head and is added a head later such as in <span class="coding">LL.head = Node("Hello")</span>, its count stays 0.
+However, this attribute potentially has a problem: if <span class="coding">LinkedList</span> is instantiated without a head, and a head is added later such as in <span class="coding">LL.head = Node("Hello")</span>, its count stays 0.
 Therefore, we define count as the number of elements without head.

 <div class="code-head"><span>code</span>linkedList.py</div>